Nickk888SAMP/TextDraw-Editor/README.md

 - Over 35 Pre-made colors to choose.
 - Fully customizable interface (Button colors, override colors & interface position).
 - TextDraw templates (Pre-made TextDraws to choose and create your own!).
 - Quick Selection tool (Just select your TextDraw!
-No need to search within the Dialog!).
+No need to search within the dialog!).
 - TextDraw visibility option (If you want to show other players your work!).
 - Fully editable Preview Model (Rotation, Zoom, ID and colors!).
 - Easy export your project (Simple export or Self-working Script).
 - Quick, fluid and stable working environment.
 - File based language and templates system (Add new languages without code interaction!).
-- Array Export mode (Collapses TextDraws with default Variable name into an Array shortening the code amount!).
+- Array Export mode (Collapses TextDraws with default Variable name into an array shortening the code amount!).
 - TextDraw layering (Change the layer of a TextDraw In-Game!).
 - Editor Compact mode (Creates a smaller version of the interface to make working easier!).
+- Groups (Place your TextDraws into groups, move or hide the whole group!)

 ## Instalation